Health Freedom Resources

 Warning Dangerous To Your Health

-THE MULTIPLE SCLEROSIS
+THE MILK/ MULTIPLE SCLEROSIS CONNECTION

 Multiple Sclerosis (MS) is a common neurological disease, affecting approximately 300,000 Americans.
 Two-thirds of those diagnosed with MS are women.

 Most researchers believe that MS is an auto immune disease.
 Auto means "self."
 The body's reaction to a foreign protein is to destroy that antigen-like invader with an antibody.
 The antibody then turn upon one's own cells.
 That is an auto-immune response.In the case of MS, the body's response is to attack the outer membrane-protecting nerve cells, or the myelin sheath.

 Symptoms of MS include tingling or numbness of the limbs, paralyses, and vision problems.
 Sometimes MS patients experience slurred speech accompanied by chronic pain.

 MS costs approximately $2.5 billion each year in America.
 MS is found in milk-drinking populations.
 It is interesting to note that Eskimos and Bantus (50 million living in East Africa) rarely get MS. Neither do those native North and South American Indian or Asian populations that consume no dairy products.